 - Providing individual and collective psychological treatment

-- Training staff working in the mental health department
+- Training and qualifying the staff who are working in mental health departments

-- Raising the skill levels of staff working in the mental health department
+- Raising skill levels of staff working in mental health departments

-- Psychological first aid (diagnosis and treatment) through psychological mobile clinics
+- Psychological first aid (diagnosis and treatment) through psychological mobile clinic